 Is shipping a vehicle to Costa Rica a hurdle or not?
-When moving to Costa Rica, you might doubt about shipping a vehicle to Costa Rica.
-Should you shop for a car once you arrive in Costa Rica?
+When moving here, you might doubt shipping a vehicle.
+Should you shop for a car once you arrive here?
+We pay high import taxes on cars.
+So, when you bring a car, you’ll have to pay the tax.
+When you buy one locally, the tax is already paid.
+So there is no way for you to save on the import tax.
 Find out more now.

 Many of you would like to bring your vehicle because it’s such a great one.
 Maybe you just bought it or because it has some personal value.

-I can tell you about the different experiences our clients have had importing their vehicle or buying in Costa Rica.
+I can tell you about the different experiences our clients have had importing their vehicles or buying here.
 Some did it the right way, and others went through hell.
-This article is just a guideline to make you aware of the hurdles you will find on your way when shipping a vehicle to Costa Rica.
+This article is just a guideline to inform you of the hurdles you will find when shipping a vehicle to Costa Rica.

-Import taxes when shipping a vehicle to Costa Rica are very high Costa Rica.
+Import taxes when shipping a vehicle are very high.
 This is because customs charges C.I.F.
 (Cost, Insurance, and Freight).
 Distributors of new and used vehicles pay the same tax percentages as you will, but their shipping cost will be much lower because of the bulk, so in the end, the taxes charged will be lower too (as it is charged on top of the insurance & freight cost too).
-You can check on the import duty you will have to pay for your car on the Finance Ministry’s website, unfortunately, all in Spanish.
+You can check the import duty you will have to pay for your car on the Finance Ministry’s website; unfortunately, all in Spanish.

-That is why you should be looking at the resale value of your car at home and at the prices of cars in Costa Rica before you make any decisions.
+That is why you should look at the resale value of your car at home and the prices of cars in the local market before making any decisions.

-Depending on where you’ll live in Costa Rica, you might not be close to a professional repair shop.
+Depending on where you’ll live in the country, you might not be close to a professional repair shop.
 Especially in the beach areas, you’ll be surprised how badly some car mechanics are set up.
 Check thoroughly on the availability of auto repair shops in the area you plan to move to before shipping a vehicle to Costa Rica.

-Another critical issue is if the Costa Rican car dealers and distributors offer spare parts for that vehicle.
+Another critical issue is if the local car dealers and distributors offer spare parts for that vehicle.
 Some cars like Toyota and Nissan have different models with the same name for the U.S.A. and Europe than for Latin America.
-Those might be the same cars but with other spare parts or a different engine.
+Those might be the same cars but with other spare parts or different engines.

 The internet makes it easier to shop for vehicle spare parts and fly them in.
 But not all car mechanics know how to fix a car built to North American standards.
 And few have the computer to check them.
 Also, it’s essential to know that you need an emission control report.
 And some states don’t have that.